Life Science Alliance

 Life Science Alliance is a peer-reviewed, open access and not-for-profit journal for the biomedical and life sciences.
 EMBO Press, Rockefeller University Press and Cold Spring Harbor Laboratory Press jointly established the journal in 2018.
 It is a signatory of the San Francisco Declaration on Research Assessment.
-The journal is currently edited by the Executive Editor Eric Sawey.
+The journal is currently edited by the Executive Editor Tim Fessenden.

 Abstracting, indexing and memberships

 The journal is abstracted and indexed in Scopus, Web of Science, PubMed Central, and Medline.
-It is member of OASPA, DOAJ, CLOCKSS, COPE, CHORUS, ORCID, Crossref.
+It is member of OASPA, DOAJ, CLOCKSS, COPE, ORCID, Crossref.

+As of June 2025, Life Science Alliance has received an impact factor of 2.9, ranking in the first quartile (25% of the listed titles) of its category.